The process described below generally apply to systems, sites, or apps that are of huge scale where we start the project from scratch.

 Planning the technical structure

-- You are introduced to the Technical Project Manager whose goal is to lay down the technical plan of your site or app.
+- You're introduced to the Technical Project Manager whose goal is to lay down the technical plan of your site or app.

-- We have different Project Managers, each assigned according to the technology that you want to be used for your project.
+- We have different Project Managers according to the technology that you want to be used for your project.

-- This part includes planning the database, identifying the needed modules and extensions.
+- This part includes planning the database, and identifying the needed modules and extensions.